abdulmakuya/my-datascience-sandbox/feature_engineering.md

 #collinearity.
 Collinearity occurs where more than one feature contains data that are similar.
 #The effect of collinearity is that your model will overfit - you may get great results on your test data set, but then the model #performs worse on unseen data (like the holdout set).

+#As a result, when we created our two dummy columns from the categorical Sex column, we've actually created two columns with identical data in them.
+This will happen whenever we create dummy columns, and is called the dummy variable trap.
+The easy solution is to choose one column to drop any time you make dummy columns.